 Takeaways for Marketers

-Currently, launching a Facebook Shop might be one of the best ways to sell products on social platforms.
-Not only does Facebook have the largest and broadest reach of all the platforms on this list, but Facebook Shops can also integrate with Instagram and WhatsApp, allowing you to easily expand to multiple social media platforms when you're ready.
+With this in mind, launching a Facebook Shop is a valuable way to sell products on social platforms.
+Not only is Facebook the most used app among consumers, but it can also integrate with Instagram and WhatsApp, allowing you to easily expand to multiple social media platforms when you're ready.

 Ultimately, Shops' versatile options could be a good fit if you sell to a broad audience, are interested in expanding to Instagram or WhatsApp, or are an experienced online seller who also wants to turn social media followers into customers.